kevinta893/NetworkIt/PlatformDemos/NetworkItUnity+KinectV2+OpenCV3/NetworkItUnity+KinectV2+OpenCV3/README.md

-# Platform Demo: NetworkIt+KinectV2
+# Platform Demo: NetworkIt+KinectV2+OpenCV3

-A template project that has NetworkIt combined with Microsoft Kinect V2.
+A template project that has NetworkIt combined with Microsoft Kinect V2 and OpenCV 3 (using OpenCVSharp).
 Requires Unity 2017 or higher.
 This special version of NetworkIt has modifications to the compiler options to avoid name collisions with the libraries found in Kinect V2.
 Thus requires the use of a *mcs.rsp* file to allow the use of ```extern alias```.

 ## How to Use
-See the Kinect+NetworkIt scene on how to use.
-KinectManagers manage information being passed by the Windows DLLs and Unity.
+See the Assets/Scene/Kinect+OpenCV+NetworkIt scene on how to use.
+The KinectManager manages information being passed by the Windows DLLs and Unity.
 KinectView contains gameobjects that translate information by the KinectManagers into graphical elements.

 ### Body Tracking
-Body tracking information can be fetched from BodySourceView.
+Body tracking information can be fetched from the **BodyView** script which is usually attached to the KinectManager.
 Register your game object for events concerning the detection of a  Body detected by Kinect.
 The script emits events for when a new body is detected or destroyed.
-Since it uses Unity's SendMessage() functionality, implement the following signatures in your script.
+Since it uses Unity's SendMessage() functionality, implement the *both* of the following signatures in your script:

 Bodies are only instantiated when they are detected.
 Listen to the following events when a body is found/lost:
 ```C#